 an obligation of a current recipient of assistance based on an overpayment of an assistance grant;

-a debt that is owed to a program of which the debtor is a client as of the date of the notice and the debtor is a current recipient of food stamps or food support, transitional child care, or transitional medical assistance; or
+a debt that is owed to a program of which the debtor is a client as of the date of the notice and the debtor is a current recipient of SNAP, transitional child care, or transitional medical assistance; or

 an obligation to pay a claimant agency for medical care, including hospitalization.

 The notice must explain that debtors receiving assistance may be exempt from revenue recapture under items A and B, and debtors with income below specified levels may be exempt under item C.

 In addition to the specifications provided under Minnesota Statutes, section 270A.03, subdivision 4, the term "debtor" means a taxpayer of record with the department at the time the claim is filed.
 The commissioner is authorized to disclose to the claimant agency that the debtor against whom the agency is attempting to file a claim under the Revenue Recapture Act is not a taxpayer of record, pursuant to Minnesota Statutes, section 270A.11.